jasonbrickner/DoubleChEC/README.md

 Specify the font size of each GO term.

 ### `termlength`
-Specify the number of terms appear on the GO term plot.
+Specify the number of terms that will appear on the GO term plot.

 ### Optional arguments